 Dropshipping is a type of retail fulfillment method.
-Instead of a store stocking products, it purchases the products from a third party supplier.
+Instead of a store stocking products, it purchases the products from a third-party supplier.
 The products are then shipped directly to the consumer.
 Sound familiar?
 Maybe not, but 33 percent of online stores use dropshipping as a fulfillment model.

 Dropshipping is great for entrepreneurs because it doesn’t demand as much as the traditional retail model.
 You don’t have to open a brick-and-mortar store, pay overhead, and stock products.
 Instead, you open an online storefront and buy wholesale from suppliers who already have products and warehouse space.

 The merchant is mainly responsible for gaining customers and processing orders in dropshipping, meaning you’ll effectively be a middleman.
 Despite this, you’ll reap the lion’s share of the profit by marking up the items you sell.
 It’s a simple business model and one that can be very rewarding.

 Millions of entrepreneurs flock to dropshipping because it requires less hassle and money to get started.
 That’s probably why you’re interested!
 And the best news of all?
 With dropshipping, you can build a business that’s sustainable in the long term right from your laptop.

 Of course, there are many drawbacks and advantages, and it’s important that we look at them before you start your own dropshipping ecommerce business.
 Once you understand the pros and cons of dropshipping, however, learning how to do so effectively will be a breeze.

 Dropshipping is easy to start.
 You don’t need to be a business guru to get started.
 In fact, you don’t even need any prior business experience!
 If you take some time to learn the basics, you can get started quickly and learn the rest as you go along.